Aravind142857/aws-ecommerce/src/app/next-features.md

     4. Votes
     5. Price
     6. Category
+    7. Description (without overflow)
 2. Navbar
     1. Logo
     2. Non-functional Profile
     3. Some Filters
     4. Non-functional search bar
 ### Next:
-1. Description for each product on the listings page
-2. A Product page for each product
+1. A Product page for each product
-3. Functioning search bar
+2. Functioning search bar
-4. Pagination and more products
+3. Pagination and more products
-5. Integration with database
+4. Integration with database
-6. Profile page
+5. Profile page
 6. Shopping cart and adding to cart
 7. Checkout
 8. More filters